haiku/website/content/guides/virtualizing/kvm.md

 VMs are an ideal way of testing operating systems without having them physically installed.
 Installing Haiku into VM is a solution for those who don't want to set it up into a physical computer.

 There are several methods offered to install Haiku.
-These include Vmdk images, Raw images, Iso images and Anyboot images which are a hybrid of the latter two images.
+These include VMDK images, Raw images, ISO images and Anyboot images which are a hybrid of the latter two images.
 The Raw image (and thus the Anyboot image) is a preinstalled environment, in which the Virtual Hard Disk size cannot be customized, but going through the installation process is not required.

 In this guide the Haiku operating system is being run under virtual circumstances using Ubuntu 12.04 LTS, KVM, and Virt-Manager. but you can use any distribution of Linux that supports KVM.